We believe privacy is necessary for mainstream adoption of decentralized technologies.

 IBC: Inter-Blockchain Communication Protocol

+IBC is a communication protocol that allows different blockchains to talk to each other.
 Understanding this revolutionary technology is challenging, so the IBC team recommends breaking it down into 4 components:

 - Client ~ algorithm with which a machine can verify updates to the state of another machine which the other machine's consensus algorithm has agreed upon, and reject any possible updates which the other machine's consensus algorithm has not agreed upon